 Why?
 Because iTunes doesn’t provide you with a convenient and direct way to do it.
 Even worse, iTunes crashes very often, which makes it possible to lose data on your iPhone.

-You may also like: How to Check My Printer History in 2021
+You may also like: How to Check My Printer History

 Thus, using some iTunes alternative ways to get this work done is necessary.
 Luckily, this guide will give you information on how to transfer photos from iPhone to PC without iTunes.
 Read on to get the details.

 Method 1: Copy all photos from iPhone to the computer with special software

 Solution 1: EaseUS MobiMover

 As an iOS 8/9/10/11/12/13 data transfer tool, EaseUS MobiMover can help you transfer photos from iPhone to PC without iTunes.
 Apart from data transfer, it also offers you the option to manage iOS data and download videos/audios to your computer or iPhone/iPad.